Universality of the Blandford-Znajek emission in stationary and axisymmetric spacetimes: Introduction

 In this way, we obtain an analytic and theory-agnostic expression for the power extracted in the BZ mechanism that is of 6th-order in the BH angular velocity $\Omega_h$ and that paves the way to further analytic and numerical explorations\footnote{We should note that a previous attempt has been made to study the BZ luminosity using the KRZ metric~\cite{Konoplya2021}.
 While an important first step, this work was limited to the second order in $\Omega_h$ and adopted a sub-optimal set of horizon-penetrating coordinates.}.
 Such expression reveals a \emph{quasi-universal} nature of the leading-order behaviour, namely, that the BZ luminosity scales as a quadratic function of the BH angular velocity, \ie $P_{_{\rm BZ}} \sim \Omega_h^2$.
 As we will show, this result is non-trivial and points out to the intrinsic difficulty of distinguishing different theories of gravity by measuring the luminosity of jets launched from BHs that are slowly-rotating.
 While the same degeneracy has been previously noted in specific alternative theories of gravity~\cite{Dong2021, Camilloni2023}, the use of the KRZ framework is what enabled us to assess the quasi-universality of this result.
 Fortunately, however, the mathematical structure of the agnostic BZ luminosity is such that it can be cast into a generic form \hbox{$(P_{_{\rm BZ}})_{_{\rm KRZ}} \sim \Omega_h^2\, f_{_{\rm KRZ}}(\Omega_h)$}~\cite{Tchekhovskoy2011, Camilloni2022, Meringolo2025a}, where $f_{_{\rm KRZ}}(\Omega_h)$ is computed up to $\mathcal{O}(\Omega^4_h)$ and it depends on the details of the background spacetime.
 As a result, for BHs that are rapidly rotating, the BZ jet potentially enabling tests of the Kerr paradigm in future high-precision horizon-scale observations of relativistic jets.
 To this scope, we provide analytic approximations for the high-spin corrections $f_{_{\rm KRZ}}(\Omega_h)$ so as to produce the first catalogues of BZ jet luminosity curves for different BHs within the KRZ framework.

 The article is structured as follows.
 Section~\ref{sec:KRZ} is devoted to introduce the KRZ framework, study the physical constraints on the parameter space and classify a spacetime classification based on the BH angular velocity.
-In Sec.~\ref{sec:ffe} we provide a self-consistent review on FFE and the on BZ mechanism, and formulate the BH magnetospheric problem in the KRZ background.
-The perturbative approach that enables the theory-agnostic study the BZ mechanism is discussed in \ref{sec:ffepert}, where we also prove that a split-monopole magnetic field is a universal solution common to any KRZ BH in the non-spinning regime.
-The reader only interested in the physical results can directly skip to our discussion in Sec.~\ref{sec:BZJET}, where we compute the theory-agnostic expression for the BZ luminosity, present explicit cases and construct the catalogue of BZ curves.
+Our main physical results are presented in Sec.~\ref{sec:ffe}, where we compute the theory-agnostic expression for the BZ luminosity, present explicit cases and construct a catalogue of BZ curves.
+A self-consistent formulation of the BH magnetospheric problem and the BZ mechanism in KRZ spacetimes is provided in App.~\ref{app:BHMAG}, \ref{app:BZ} and ~\ref{sec:ffepert}, together with many mathematical details and ancillary results.